AT&T-DirecTV merger may hinge on NFL agreement

 On a conference call with analysts on Monday, DirecTV CEO Mike White said he and AT&T Chief Executive Randall Stephenson had spoken with NFL commissioner Roger Goodell as well as New England Patriots Owner Robert Kraft who heads the league's broadcast committee, and the parties were in "positive and constructive" discussions with the league.

-AT&T has said it expects the deal to take a year to close.
+AT&T has said it expects the merger to take a year to close.

-A DirecTV spokesman said the company was "totally comfortable" with including the Sunday Ticket condition in the merger agreement.

-"DirecTV has been telling the world for months that we are comfortable that we will complete the NFL contract this year," the spokesman said.

-Representatives from AT&T and the NFL did not immediately respond to requests for comment.
+Representatives from AT&T, DirecTV and the NFL did not immediately respond to requests for comment.

-News of the condition may affect the negotiations between DirecTV and the league, said Neal Pilson, head of consulting firm Pilson Communications and the former president of CBS Sports.

-"It gives the NFL additional leverage knowing a $48 billion acquisition is depending upon the renewal," he said.

 A contract that renews DirecTV's exclusive deal would give the satellite operator a key marketing advantage over cable operators.
 Cable companies sought a deal in 2009, but DirecTV ended up renewing its agreement with the NFL for four years.